AviranLab/patteRNA/README.md

 echo 'export PATH="$PATH:~/.local/bin"' >> ~/.bashrc; source ~/.bashrc
 ```

-*Note for macOS Big Sur and Apple M1 users:* Due to an issue, you must use `pip` to run the installation.
+***Note for macOS Big Sur and Apple M1 users***: Due to an issue, you must use `pip` to run the installation.
+Be sure to update pip and setuptools before attempting the installation (`python -m pip install -U pip setuptools`).
 Use the commands:

-Be sure to update pip and setuptools before attempting the installation (`python -m pip install -U pip setuptools`).

 ```
 python -m pip install .